kgingras/blog/_posts/2014-12-27-Understanding-The-Node-Server-with-ExpressJS.md

 This is all you need to start your Node server, but let's go a little deeper on what's going on here.

-**Reqiure**, from a high level, is used to load Node libraries and modules.
+**Require**, from a high level, is used to load Node libraries and modules.
 In the first line we are loading the **ExpressJS** Module into a the variable **express**.

 The next line, running **express()** returns a JS function that is passed to Node's HTTP servers as a callback to handle requests.
-This enables you to write functions for api routes using our **app** variable.
+This enables you to write functions for API routes using our **app** variable.

 The last line simply binds the object to your current host and port specified.
 Here we are listening for requests on **Port 8080**.